-B2B tradeshows and forums, congresses, and conferences are among the events whose success is difficult to evaluate, both because of the number of attendees (virtual and on-site) and the number of exchanges and interactions during the event, which is difficult data to measure.
+B2B tradeshows and forums, congresses, and conferences are among the events whose success is difficult to evaluate, both because of the number of attendees (virtual and on-site) and the number of exchanges and interactions during the event, which are difficult data to measure.

 - The sale of stands/participation fees

 - Upsells (VIP areas, checkroom, business meetings, evening events)

 - Networking sessions between the different participants, so that they find added value and come back every year (customer loyalty)

 It is of course important to think about the global strategy of your event, from marketing to logistics, including communication and content.

 Among all the sales-related items (detailed below), it will be appropriate to conduct an analysis on revenue and margin.

 To do this, we offer several examples of general metrics, and then KPIs by line item, more specific to the relevant results in that line item:

 General KPIs for revenue-generating positions in a B2B show: